-The notebooks have been purchased, the pencils sharpened and the backpacks packed.
-It’s my favorite time of year, even though I relish summer’s slow-moving mornings and having my boys home.
-I love the first day of school and all the possibilities it holds.
-Much more than New Year’s Eve, the first day of school marks a new beginning to me, time to start afresh with new ideas and new goals.
+While I’m always sad to see summer end, I love the first day of school.
+Even more than January 1st, the first day of school marks a new beginning to me, time to start afresh with new ideas and new goals.

 I love how pairing similar photographs can tell a story and capture the passing of time.
 Whether it be the changes that take place over the course of one school year (above: Aidan on his first day at Rock Tots in 2005 and the last day in May), or…

 …as seen on the same day several years apart (above: Aidan again, first day of preschool at Mrs. Pam’s and then the first day of 2nd grade).

 Here are my 4 Simple Tips to capture a great First Day of School photo that you’ll treasure and that won’t add stress to that morning.